sntruong12/travis-scott-tetris/README.md

 ## Challenges

 1. The first challenge I faced for this was to figure out what tools are out there that can help create the game.
-I researched a few tutorials and found our about the HMTL canvas tag.
+I researched a few tutorials and found out about the HMTL canvas tag.
 This can be used to create a board and all of our tetrominoes.